Approximate time to read: 1 minutes.

 The scarcity of people means that even disciplinary action will rarely result in anything worse than corrective duties.
 This means getting assigned to border duties, policing the tunnels and sewers beneath Yndaros or walking the Sleepless Path parallel to the southern limit of Davokar.

 Guards of the Watch

-As mentioned in H is for Hardship I created a 6-pack of dishonored Guard of the Watch to run an adventure on the Sleepless Path.
-Each of the guard has served his or her time for their own reasons, and for their own reasons they have been expelled and sent north to Thistle Hold to serve their corrective duties.
+As mentioned in H is for Hardship I created a 6-pack of dishonoured Guard of the Watch to run an adventure on the Sleepless Path.
+Each of the guards has served his or her time for their own reasons, and for their own reasons, they have been expelled and sent north to Thistle Hold to serve their corrective duties.

 In all cases, the build has used 60 Experience and all Attributes were rolled using the 14D6 pool technique covered in A is for Attributes.